EOSIO/eosio-swift-vault/README.md

 ## Direct Usage

-Generally, signature providers are called by [EosioTransaction](https://github.com/EOSIO/eosio-swift#basic-usage) during signing.
-If you find, however, that you need to get available keys or request signing directly, this library can be invoked as follows:
+Generally, signature providers are called by [`EosioTransaction`](https://github.com/EOSIO/eosio-swift/blob/master/EosioSwift/EosioTransaction/EosioTransaction.swift) during signing. ([See an example here.](https://github.com/EOSIO/eosio-swift#basic-usage)) If you find, however, that you need to get available keys or request signing directly, this library can be invoked as follows:

 ```swift
 let signProvider = try?
 EosioVaultSignatureProvider(accessGroup: "YOUR_ACCESS_GROUP")